Emerson-Mu/open_source_mobile_network/README.md

 # Mobile Network deployment
-Emulation of mobile networks (RAN and Core) using Open Source projects.
+Emulation of 4G/5G mobile networks (RAN, core and IMS) in a fully virtualised environment using open-source projects.